Sports gear

 Fly with them or ship them?

-The honest answer for 2026: ship them, unless you're checking only one ski bag on a domestic flight and have status.
-Here's the math behind that statement.
+Honest answer for 2026: ship them, unless you're checking one ski bag on a Southwest domestic flight.

 2026 airline ski/snowboard fees